Sick of fighting? Bust that sibling rivalry

-You and your sibling not getting along.
+You and your sibling not getting along?
 It's completely normal for two sibs to butt heads, but it certainly isn't fun.
-Whether you're feeling distant, annoyed or left out, here is an easy guide on how to turn your relationship with your older or younger sib around.
+Whether you're feeling distant, annoyed or left out, here is an easy guide on how to turn your relationship around, whether it's with your older sis or lil bro.

 Make an effort

 The first step you should take in bonding with your sibling is getting to know them better.
 If you don't have a clear grasp on their fave things to do, who their friends are and what they're into, it can be hard to get along.
 Pay attention to things like what game they're always playing, the food that's constantly on their plates and what they're non-stop talking about (sports, fashion, celebs, etc.).
 Once you get an idea of these things, try to incorporate them into some conversations and find time to hang out together.
 If they're all about art, ask them who their fave artist is or invite them to go paint some pottery with you.
 If you have a brother who loves cars, ask him to explain all about them and see if he wants to go go-karting together.
 Trying something they like will get them more excited and interested, making them more open to bonding.

 If you want to get on your sib's good side, try helping them out.
 If you see them struggling with a homework problem or carrying something up the steps, offer some assistance.
 They'll appreciate you doing something super nice for them, and if you make it a habit, it could really improve their view of you from annoying sib to awesome friend.
 A couple grander gestures will score you some major brownie points too, like cleaning their room for them or offering to do all their chores for the week when you see they're extra stressed.
 You'll definitely get on their good side—and who knows, they might even start helping you, too.